risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Assembly-References.md

 There are multiple reasons we do that, its much easier for the mod dev:

 -   They only have to bump the version number of the assembly reference when a new game update comes.
--   They don't have to handle all the assembly **stripping / publicizing** themselves (more on that just below)
+-   They don't have to handle all the assembly **stripping / publicizing** themselves. (more on that just below)

 ### Stripping